msemtd/elden-bong/README.md

 * load a map
 * import a map
 * if no loaded map be in character editor fake location - room that is a wardrobe when you get outside it!
-* full 2D map mode with overlay canvas

-* only load from safe dirs as dictated by main thread in config
-* user chooses the dir and it is saved in settings
-* settings are loaded at startup
 * TODO: back and sides of map tiles need to be another texture or could use a plane
 * https://stackoverflow.com/questions/35877484/three-js-using-cubetextureloader-to-create-a-different-image-on-each-face-of-a